antkar/syn/README.md

 ## Samle: a Scripting Language

-A simple Javascript-like language interpreter.
+A simple Javascript-like language interpreter, which uses Syn to parse source code and build a convenient syntax tree.

 Features: